 Health Benefits of Tofu

 Tofu is incredibly popular in the plant-based world due to its incredibly rich and diverse nutrient profile.
-It’s one of the best sources of plant-based protein, is rich in calcium, iron, manganese, and selenium, all while being low in fat.
+It’s one of the best sources of plant-based protein and is rich in calcium, iron, manganese, and selenium, all while being low in fat.
 Yet, it’s not just the nutrients that will do your body good, tofu also contains many plant-based compounds that are linked to various health benefits such as increased bone health, better brain function, a boost in skin elasticity, and even weight loss.
 Here are a few more health benefits that you may not know about!

 As mentioned, tofu is made from soybeans, which “contain natural plant compounds called isoflavones.”

 Isoflavones are a “class of flavonoids that exhibit antioxidant, anticancer, antimicrobial, and anti-inflammatory properties.”
-All wonderful things that your body needs!
-Recent studies have linked isoflavone consumption to the prevention of “chronic diseases in which inflammation plays a key role,” yet researchers aren’t quite sure what the mechanism for these benefits its.
+All the wonderful things that your body needs!
+Recent studies have linked isoflavone consumption to the prevention of “chronic diseases in which inflammation plays a key role,” yet researchers aren’t quite sure what the mechanism for these benefits is.

 Reduces the Risk of Heart Disease

 Turns out that eating lots of legumes — lentils, beans, peas, and, you guessed it, soybeans — has been linked to a possible reduction in the risk of heart disease.

 This may have a lot to do with a few factors, including tofu’s saponins content — made of “polycyclic aglycones attached to one or more sugar side chains,” which have been connected to increased heart health — as well as tofu’s effect on your blood.